wmbusmeters/wmbusmeters/README.md

 The program receives and decodes C1 or T1 telegrams (using the wireless mbus protocol) to acquire utility meter readings.
-The readings can then be published using MQTT, inserted into a database or stored in a log file.
+The readings can then be published using MQTT, curled to a REST api, inserted into a database or stored in a log file.

 The program runs on GNU/Linux (standard x86) and Raspberry Pi (arm).